-By using our website you accept these terms
+By using our website you accept these terms and conditions

-Changes to these terms
+Changes to these terms and conditions

 Accessing our website

 Access to our Website is free of charge.
 Such access is permitted on a temporary basis and we reserve the right to withdraw, restrict or amend all or any part of the Website without prior notification.
 We may suspend access to the Website at any time to allow maintenance work to be carried out or for business or operational reasons.

 Access to our Website is dependent upon availability of the worldwide web and we cannot guarantee that our site, or any content on it, will always be available or be uninterrupted.
 We have the right to disable your access to our Website at any time if, in our opinion, you have failed to comply with any of the provisions of this Agreement.

 We are the owner or the licensee of all intellectual property rights in our Website, and in the material published on it.
 Those works, rights and images are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 Unless expressly permitted in writing by us, you must not modify the paper or digital copies of any materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.
 Specifically, you must not do any of the following, without first obtaining our prior written consent or that or the relevant licence holder:

 - remove any copyright or other proprietary notices contained in any materials

 - publicly display, perform, or distribute or otherwise use the materials for any public or commercial purpose;